The Confucius Temple is one of the most fascinating places to visit in Shanghai. But what’s its purpose and raison d’être?

 Worshiping in Shanghai can assume very different facets.
-For a start, there is a sanctuary devoted to Confucius, and although his philosophy is truly to be admired and studied, he’s not really a god.
-However, in China, far from being a clerical state, the word “temple” is used with a wider meaning.
-What’s the purpose and raison d’être of Shanghai Confucius temple?
+For a start, there is this sanctuary devoted to Confucius.
+And although his philosophy is truly to be admired and studied, he’s not really a god.
+However, in China, far from being a clerical state, they use the word “temple” with a wider meaning.

 Visiting Confucius Temple is Shanghai

-Certainly, his philosophy has had, and still has, a great influence in Chinese mentality and civilization.
-I’m a big fan of Confucius myself, I think his theories of a constant contact with nature are among the most powerful and important men can follow in order to respect and preserve the planet, hence a visit to a sanctuary devoted to him was absolutely a pleasure.
+Confucius’ philosophy has had, and still has, a great influence in Chinese mentality and civilization.
+I’m a big fan of Confucius myself.
+I think his theories of a constant contact with nature are among the most powerful and important men can follow in order to respect and preserve the planet.
+Hence a visit to a sanctuary devoted to him was for me absolutely a pleasure.

-Both during the Taiping Rebellion in the mid-19th century and the ten years of Cultural Revolution (1966-76), the Confucian Temple was heavily damaged, and its reconstruction was finalized and made official in 1999, in honor of the sage’s 2550th birthday.
+Both during the Taiping Rebellion in the mid-19th century and the ten years of Cultural Revolution (1966-76), the Confucian Temple was heavily damaged.
+Its reconstruction was finalized and made official in 1999, in honor of the sage’s 2550th birthday.

-After passing the entrance main gate (which was closed when I went so I got in through a tiny side door), visitors find themselves in a wide courtyard before the temple itself.
-At the entrance of the temple there is a big statue of Confucius along with the small area where functions are performed, be them daily prayers, special festivities, funerals or remembrance celebrations.
+After passing the main gate, visitors find themselves in a wide courtyard before the temple itself.
+At the entrance of the temple there is a big statue of Confucius along with the small area where they perform functions such daily prayers, special festivities, funerals or remembrance celebrations.

-In fact, it looks more like a place for studying: if you face the main temple, on your right hand-side, is the entrance to the part devoted to scholars and researchers, an area with the unmissable lake and pagoda to inspire peace and tranquility.
+In fact, it looks more like a place for studying.
+Facing the main temple, on your right hand-side you will see the entrance to the part devoted to scholars and researchers, an area with the unmissable lake and pagoda to inspire peace and tranquility.